Do you need a higher level of care or phone consultation?

 The neonatal transport team at Loma Linda University Children's Hospital originated in 1973 with about 50 transports within that year, growing to our current program of more than 500 per year.
 The team represents an integral part of the Neonatal Intensive Care Unit (NICU) and is one of the largest providers of the neonatal transport services in Southern California.
 We serve San Bernardino, Riverside, Mono, and Inyo counties, as well as occasionally traveling out of state.
-Our spirit, dedication, and commitment to the care of the smallest and sickest infants has made our transport team one the finest in the country.
+Our spirit, dedication, and commitment to the care of the smallest and sickest infants have made our transport team one the finest in the country.

 Our Mission Statement